 Thomas M. Rutledge

-Mr. Rutledge and his leadership team have positioned Charter to be the connectivity provider of choice well into the future for both residential and business customers, having invested $40 billion in technology and infrastructure since 2016.
-The company has established an all-digital cable TV and streaming video platform, gigabit broadband connections and a competitive mobile offering across its service area of 52 million homes and businesses.
+Mr. Rutledge and his leadership team have positioned Charter to be the connectivity provider of choice well into the future for both residential and business customers.
+Under his leadership, Charter completed mergers with Time Warner Cable, Bright House Networks and Optimum West— more than tripling the size of the company.
+In addition, the company established an all-digital cable TV and streaming video platform, gigabit broadband connections and a competitive mobile offering across its service area of 55 million homes and businesses.
 Its Spectrum-branded services are backed by outstanding service — the result of returning the work of thousands of customer service jobs from overseas to U.S. call centers and insourcing its technical workforce, prioritizing superior craftsmanship with every customer interaction.

 He received a B.A. in economics from California University in California, Pa., in 1977.